kohei-us/mdds/doc/multi_type_vector.rst

     auto c1_values = { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20 };
     std::for_each(c1_values.begin(), c1_values.end(), [&columns](int v) { columns[0].push_back(v); });

 Hopefully this code is straight-forward.
-It initializes an array of values to push to the column store, and push them one at a time via :cpp:func:`~mdds::multi_type_vector::push_back`.
+It initializes an array of values and push them to the column one at a time via :cpp:func:`~mdds::multi_type_vector::push_back`.
 Next up is column 2::

     // Fill column 2.